We only ship to addresses in the USA. Live somewhere else? Please order from our international distributor. Click Here

 Student life is enjoyable more often than not.
 When you ask your parents, they will probably say that the college years were the best ones.
 However, when you find yourself being a student, you may start wondering who all of this could be fun when you have to write countless essays, assignments, projects, and so forth.
 From first glance, essays are really challenging, but if you know how to deal with them correctly, they stop being so frightening.
 So, here are several tips that will help you deal with college essays that I wish I knew when I was a student myself.

 Before we start, let's recollect the common essay structure that will help you organize your thoughts.
 Generally speaking, there are three parts of an essay you've ever come across: introduction, body, and conclusion.
 If we deal with a simple assignment, 3-5 paragraphs for the whole piece will do just fine.
-However, if you do not feel like you want to do this on your own and wonder, ‘who can write my college essay,' then you should probably consider if giving the pay to a professional for the online service will solve your problem.
+However, if you do not feel like you want to do this on your own and wonder someone who can write my college essay, then you should probably consider if giving the pay to a professional from the online writing service will solve your problem.
 Luckily, there are plenty of such services in Australia that provide college students with the desired assistance.
 However, if you are determined to handle the task yourself, pay attention to the following.

 Now that you have an understanding of what a typical essay should look like, let's speak about those tips, that are meant to make your writing more accessible.